scottyschup/ruby-curriculum/projects/w1d3-hangman.md

 ## Phase I: Human Guesses Word

-You should have two modes.
-In the first mode, the computer player should read in a [dictionary file][dictionary].
-It should choose a word randomly.
+We'll start out with the computer choosing the secret word and the human trying to guess it.
+The computer player should read in a [dictionary file][dictionary] and choose a word randomly.
 Interaction should look something like so:

     Secret word: _____
     > h